Mountjoy Prison officers boycott RTE documentary over Rory’s Stories ‘drunk’ sketch

 “I raised the matter with Rory O'Connor and he assured me he never intended to offend or portray prison staff in a negative or unprofessional manner.
 He went on to say that during his time here in Mountjoy he found the staff to be the most courteous and professional at all times.

-“The executive producer and his team have also apologised for any offense which this may have caused.”
+“The executive producer and his team have also apologised for any offence which this may have caused.”

 The letter goes on to state: “It's disappointing that our colleagues will now miss out on the once in a lifetime opportunity to play football in Croke Park and the opportunity to explain to the general public the vital service we provide and the real challenges we as prison staff face on daily basis.